 The Adviser risk rates all of our investments in debt securities.
 The Adviser does not risk rate our equity securities.
 For syndicated loans that have been rated by a Nationally Recognized Statistical Rating Organization ("NRSRO") (as defined in Rule 2a-7 under the 1940 Act), the Adviser generally uses the average of two corporate level NRSRO's risk ratings for such security.
 For all other debt securities, the Adviser uses a proprietary risk rating system.
 While the Adviser seeks to mirror the NRSRO systems, we cannot provide any assurance that the Adviser's risk rating system will provide the same risk rating as an NRSRO for these securities.
 The Adviser's risk rating system is used to estimate the probability of default on debt securities and the expected loss if there is a default.
 The Adviser's risk rating system uses a scale of 0 to >10, with >10 being the lowest probability of default.
 It is the Adviser's understanding that most debt securities of medium-sized companies do not exceed the grade of BBB on an NRSRO scale, so there would be no debt securities in the middle market that would meet the definition of AAA, AA or A. Therefore, the Adviser's scale begins with the designation >10 as the best risk rating which may be equivalent to a BBB from an NRSRO; however, no assurance can be given that a >10 on the Adviser's scale is equal to a BBB or Baa2 on an NRSRO scale.
-The Adviser's risk rating model to incorporate additional factors in our qualitative and quantitative and quantitative and quantitative and sa result of this modification.
+The Adviser's risk rating system covers both qualitative and quantitative aspects of the business and the securities we hold.
+During the three months ended June 30, 2014, we modified our risk rating model to incorporate additional factors in our qualitative and quantitative analysis.
+While the overall process did not change, we believe the additional factors enhance the quality of the risk ratings of our investments.
+No adjustments were made to prior periods as a result of this modification.